Director of Research

 The Director of Reseach for MSG is Professor Warwick McKibbin.

-Professor Warwick J. McKibbin has a Vice Chancellor's Chair in Public Policy in the Crawford School of Public
+Professor Warwick J. McKibbin is Distinguished Professor in Economics and Public Policy in the Crawford School of Public

 Policy in the Australian National University College of Asia and the